fauvest/fauvest/README.md

 5. Any external Mouse & Keyboard
 6. Wifi & Bluetooth: Intel 8265 Wireless card with antenna
 7. USB to 3.5 mm converter
+8. Chestplate to mount all above items together.
+9. Straps to hold the chestplate